javascript-tutorial/en.javascript.info/2-ui/3-event-details/7-keyboard-events/article.md

 To reliably track layout-dependent characters, `event.key` may be a better way.

 On the other hand, `event.code` has the benefit of staying always the same, bound to the physical key location.
 So hotkeys that rely on it work well even in case of a language switch.
+For example, games that use `key:A` `key:D` for an avatar traveling.

 Do we want to handle layout-dependant keys?
 Then `event.key` is the way to go.